trybe-agency/trybe-guidelines/README.md

 - `NETLIFY_AUTH_TOKEN`
 - `NETLIFY_SITE_ID`

-It uses a prebuilt binary (fast) and falls back to building from source (slow).
+It uses a prebuilt binary (fast) and falls back to building from the source (slow).

 ## License